build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 ## Summary

-Throughout this series, you learned about the external models feature from OpenSearch and what you can do with it.
-The external models feature provides a powerful way for independent software vendors (ISVs) and model providers to connect their services to OpenSearch, so they can use them with RAG and text-embedding pipelines.
+Throughout this series, you learned about the models feature from OpenSearch and what you can do with it.
+The models feature provides a powerful way for independent software vendors (ISVs) and model providers to connect their services to OpenSearch, so they can use them with RAG and text-embedding pipelines.
 This is particularly useful for situations where OpenSearch is acting as the vector database for generative AI applications.

-By now, you should feel confident enough to begin developing your applications with OpenSearch and the external models feature.
+By now, you should feel confident enough to begin developing your applications with OpenSearch and the models feature.
 But, if you have some spare time, I highly recommend reading [part four](/posts/getting-started-with-opensearch-models/04-troubleshooting-ml-commons-framework) of this series.
 It provides a comprehensive overview of troubleshooting the ML Commons plugin.
 It's not necessary if you're solely focused on building applications, but it's always helpful to refer back to if things don't go as planned.